-Metal-organic frameworks (MOFs) are crystalline porous materials built from the interlinking of metal nodes and organic linkers.
-Their unparalleled chemical and structural flexibility provides a rich landscape of pore environments and physical properties of interest in gas storage/separation, catalysis, sensing, or proton transport to cite a few.1 MOFs based on divalent transition metal ions have led to numerous open architectures with increasingly high porosity.
+Metal-Organic Frameworks (MOFs) are crystalline porous materials built from the interlinking of metal nodes and organic linkers.
+Their unparalleled chemical and structural flexibility provides a rich landscape of pore environments and physical properties of interest in gas storage/separation, catalysis, sensing or proton transport to cite a few.1 MOFs based on divalent transition metal ions have led to numerous open architectures with increasingly high porosity.
 However, they often suffer from poor chemical stability, in particular to water, thus limiting their application.
-This problem can be circumvented by introducing strong metal-linker coordination bonds less prone to hydrolysis by reaction of soft azolate linkers with soft divalent metals, i.e., ZIF and pyrazolate families^{2,3} or the mesoporous PCN-602.4 Another possibility relies on the combination of hard carboxylates with highly charged metals $(M^{3+} and M^{4+})$.
-This last approach was first exemplified for Al^{3+} , Fe3+, and Cr3+ in the MIL-53,5 MIL-100,6 and MIL-1017 families, followed by the discovery of the UiO-66 MOFs based on Zr6O4(OH)4(RCO2)12 clusters as SBUs in 2008.8 This accelerated the discovery of a high number of materials based on isostructural Zr4+ or Hf4+ metal-oxo clusters,^{9,10} for a substantial increase in the number of stable MOFs reported in the last years.^{11,12}

-Compared to these metals, titanium is relatively low-cost, less toxic, and redox active and displays photocatalytic properties.
-Notwithstanding these advantageous features, the synthesis of Ti4+ crystalline open frameworks still remains very challenging likely due to the high reactivity of the titanium sources employed.
-Common precursors are prone to hydrolysis in the solvothermal conditions used in MOF synthesis, which often leads to uncontrolled precipitation of amorphous oxides or hydroxides.13 As a result, only a few porous Ti-MOFs have been prepared by direct reaction with polycarboxylate linkers.^{14-23} Unfortunately, we are still far from being capable of rationalizing the design of new topologies arguably due to the arbitrary polycondensation reactions of Ti cations in solution, which limit our control over the nuclearity of the metal-oxo clusters that will be incorporated into the framework.
-An interesting perspective in this context is the use of alternative linkers that allow for certain control over this

-Received: May 7, 2019 Published: July 18, 2019 equilibrium, based on strong complexation of the metal to direct the formation of foreseeable framework nodes.
-This is the case of Ti-CAT-5,24 NTU-9,25 and MIL-167,26 in which the replacement of carboxylates with chelating catecholate or phenolate groups favors the formation of mononuclear Ti nodes with octahedral coordination.
+This problem can be circumvented by introducing strong metal-linker coordination bonds less prone to hydrolysis either by reaction of soft azolate linkers with divalent metals, i.e. ZIF and pyrazolate families,^{2,3} or by combination of hard carboxylates with highly charged metals (M^{3+} and M^{4+}).
+This last approach was first exemplified for Al^{3+} , Fe^{3+} and Cr^{3+} in the MIL-53,4 MIL-1005 and MIL-1016 families, followed by the discovery of the UiO-66 MOFs based on $Zr_6O_4(OH)4(RCO_2){12}$ clusters as SBUs in 2008.7 This accelerated the discovery of a high number of materials based on isostructural Zr^{4+} or Hf4+ metal-oxo clusters,^{8,9} for a substantial increase in the number of stable MOFs reported in the last years.^{10,11} titanium sources employed.
+Common precursors are prone to hydrolysis in the solvothermal conditions used in MOFs synthesis, which often leads to uncontrolled precipitation of amorphous oxides or hydroxides.12 As a result, only a few porous Ti-MOFs have been prepared by direct reaction with polycarboxylate linkers.13-22 Unfortunately, we are still far from being capable of rationalising the design of new topologies arguably due to the arbitrary polycondensation reactions of Ti cations in solution, that limit our control over the nuclearity of the metal-oxo clusters that will be incorporated into the framework.
+An interesting perspective in this context is the use of alternative linkers that allow for certain control over this equilibrium, based on strong complexation of the metal to direct the formation of foreseeable framework nodes.
+This is the case of Ti-CAT-5,23 NTU-924 and MIL-167,25 in which the replacement of carboxylates with chelating catecholate or phenolate groups favours the formation of mononuclear Ti nodes with octahedral coordination.
 Still, porosity in these solids can be severely limited by structural interpenetration or the presence of cations for charge neutrality.